10 Exciting Examples of 3D Printing in the Automotive Industry in 202128 May 2019

 The customised parts are printed with ASA, a durable and UV-resistant thermoplastic, using Stratasys’ Fortus 3D printers.
 The ability to produce personalised, one-off designs quickly and cost-effectively was one of the key reasons for choosing 3D printing over traditional processes.

-Volkswagen is now implementing HP’s Metal Jet technology with an eye towards customised metal parts such as tailgates, gear-shift knobs and key rings.
+In Europe, Volkswagen is now implementing HP’s Metal Jet technology with an eye towards customised metal parts such as tailgates, gear-shift knobs and key rings.

 The company plans to give its customers the option of adding individualised lettering to these components.
 Volkswagen also notes that these personalised components will serve as a proof of concept for developing 3D-printed structural parts for its cars within the next two to three years.